A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: The luminosity function at

 Another difference could be the ranges of faint-end luminosities probed by \citet{wold_uncovering_2025} and GLIMPSE.
 The former is only constrained by a few data points, with limited detections, down to $L\sim10^{41}$ \ergs, while GLIMPSE reaches to $L\sim10^{39}$ \ergs.
-By fitting our GLIMPSE luminosity function again with a faint-end luminosity limit of $L \geq 10^{41}$ \ergs, which corresponds to the \citet{wold_uncovering_2025} limit, we obtain $\alpha = -2.19_{-0.12}^{+0.16}$ for $\mean{z}\sim7.48$ and $\alpha = -1.92_{-0.25}^{+0.24}$ for $\mean{z}\sim8.33$, which is significantly steeper than our main result, and compatible with \citep{wold_uncovering_2025}.
-Further details on this can be found in App.~\ref{app:LFs}.
+By fitting our GLIMPSE LF again with a faint-end luminosity limit of $L \geq 10^{41}$ \ergs, which corresponds to the \citet{wold_uncovering_2025} limit, we obtain $\alpha = -2.19_{-0.12}^{+0.16}$ for $\mean{z}\sim7.48$ and $\alpha = -1.92_{-0.25}^{+0.24}$ for $\mean{z}\sim8.33$, which is significantly steeper than our main result, and compatible with \citep{wold_uncovering_2025}.
+Further details on this can be found in Appendix~\ref{app:LFs}.

-In addition to the bias induced the difference in depth, the galaxies selected in \citep{wold_uncovering_2025} do not include faint \oiiihb~galaxies.
+In addition to the bias induced by the differences in depth, the galaxies selected in \citep{wold_uncovering_2025} do not include faint \oiiihb~galaxies.
 While we do not set limits on the \oiiihb~equivalent width, \citet{wold_uncovering_2025} uses a colour-colour selection comparable to a cut of $\text{EW}(\Oiiib) > 500Å$ (equivalent to $\text{EW}(\oiiihb) > 742Å$ assuming their $\Rthree=6.72$ and $\Oiiib/\Oiiit=2.98$).
-Fig.~\ref{fig:EW_dist} shows the distribution of \oiiihb~equivalent widths for the different redshift bins in GLIMPSE.
-A significant number of GLIMPSE galaxies ($\sim64\%$) have $\log(\text{EW}_{\oiiihb}) \leq 2.87$, indicating that a significant number of galaxies reside below the detection threshold of \citet{wold_uncovering_2025}, which might skew their statistics \citep{endsley_burstiness_2024, endsley_star-forming_2024}.
-Therefore, the differences between the selection method and survey depth explains the strong difference between the faint-end of the GLIMPSE and \citet{wold_uncovering_2025} \oiiihb~LF.\\
+Figure~\ref{fig:EW_dist} shows the distribution of \oiiihb~equivalent widths for the different redshift bins in GLIMPSE.
+A significant number of GLIMPSE galaxies ($\sim64\%$) have $\log(\text{EW}_{\oiiihb}) \leq 2.87$, indicating that a significant number of galaxies reside below the detection threshold of \citet{wold_uncovering_2025}, which might skew their statistics \citep{endsley_burstiness_2025, endsley_starforming_2024}.
+Therefore, the differences between the selection method and survey depth explains the strong difference between the faint end of the GLIMPSE and \citet{wold_uncovering_2025} \oiiihb~LF.\\